luisfbmelo/sass-base-lm/README.md

 The modifier represents the amount of pixels that will be set for that side.
 The pixels can be applied using a step of 5px, and can be used on a range from 5px to 60px.

 The end class will be something like `margin__topbottom--45`.
-This example will apply a margin of 45px to the top a bottom of an element.
+This example will apply a margin of 45px to the top and bottom of an element.

 ## Functions